wp-plugins/yet-another-stars-rating/readme.txt

 == Screenshots ==
 1. Example of yasr in a videogame review
-2. Another example of a restourant review
+2. Another example of a restaurant review

 == Changelog ==
 = 0.0.2 =